Jordan vs. Kobe: How the 1998 All-Star Game became the NBA’s self-fulfilling prophecy

 But when I started looking at the vote totals and how they progressed, and added that to what we know about how the NBA under David Stern manipulated events to create outcomes that were favorable to the league, I started to wonder.

-So I’ll ask point-blank: did the NBA fix the voting to push Kobe Bryant in to the starting lineup and hence the All-Star Game, since he obviously would not have been selected by the coaches?
+So I’ll ask point-blank: did the NBA fix the voting to push Kobe Bryant into the starting lineup and hence the All-Star Game, since he obviously would not have been selected by the coaches?
 Let’s look at both sides.

 REASONS IT MIGHT NOT BE TRUE

 1. Even at 19, Kobe was hugely popular, so him snagging a starting spot in a popularity contest is not impossible.
-And since we don’t know how the vote totals are counted, perhaps there is an logical explanation for the drop from 3rd to 5th and then the rise from 5th to 2nd.
+And since we don’t know how the vote totals are counted, perhaps there is a logical explanation for the drop from 3rd to 5th and then the rise from 5th to 2nd.

 2. He was averaging 17 points per game at the time, and had dropped 33 on the Bulls on Dec.
 17, so he was clearly talented and was a future star.
 If the lockout hadn’t wiped out the ‘99 All-Star Game, Kobe almost certainly would have made it even as a coach selection.

 3. Gary Payton was the runaway leading vote-getter among West guards, but the competition was open after that.
 Other than Kobe, the guys who at various points either held the #2 spot or fought for it were Eddie Jones, Stephon Marbury, John Stockton, and Jason Kidd.
-Good players but nobody who was truly crushing it in either play or popularity.
+Good players, but nobody who was truly crushing it in either play or popularity.

 4. Part of my reasoning for why it might be true is that the voting numbers look weird, but again, I've never looked closely at the week-by-week totals, so perhaps this is just how it goes sometimes.
 Additionally, I can only think of three instances in which the league might have been inclined to fix the voting, and in each case it went the way that might not be best for the league:

 ● 1992, Magic Johnson (He was voted a starter despite being retired following his HIV announcement.
-I could see this argued either way: that either the league thought it would be good for him to play so that everyone could get used to seeing him on the court in preparation for the Olympics, or that the league would NOT want him to play because he was A. retired, and B. had HIV.
+I could see this argued either way: that either the league thought it would be good for him to play so that everyone could get used to seeing him on the court in preparation for the Olympics, or that the league would NOT want him to play because he was A. retired, and B. had HIV.)

 ● 2003, Michael Jordan (He was not voted a starter, despite everyone pretty much knowing that it would be his final All-Star Game.
 The coaches rightfully selected him to come off the bench, and then the public basically bullied the East starters into relinquishing a starting spot, which Vince Carter did.)